JamieMason/devtools-extension-tab-colours/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-45466560-5/devtools-extension-tab-colours?flat&useReferer)](https://github.com/igrigorik/ga-beacon)

-Adds colours to the tabs in Chrome DevTools.
+A simple extension to add colours to the tabs in Chrome DevTools.

-## Project Status

-Working Prototype

 ## Installation

+"Developer Tools experiments" will need to be enabled in order to use this extension;

+1. Go to [chrome://flags/#enable-devtools-experiments](chrome://flags/#enable-devtools-experiments) and enable "Developer Tools experiments".
+1. Open DevTools and go to "Settings".
+1. Go to "Experiments" tab.
+1. Check "Allow custom UI themes".
+1. Reload DevTools.

 ### Chrome Web Store